stepbystepcode/codehelp/README.md

 ## Features

 - Code snippets library: Browse and search for code snippets in multiple programming languages.
 You can also contribute your own snippets to help others.
-- Code Playground: A web-based IDE that allows you to write and test code without having to install anything on your computer.
 - Community: Join a community of developers to ask questions, give and receive help, and learn from each other.

 ## Why choose CodeHelp?